-This native sedge, which grows on moist open ground in swamps, wet prairies or near water, is one of the most abundant sedges in the state.
-Its narrow grass-like leaf blades grow in 2-3 feet in height.
-The seedheads, which spray out attractively from the center of the clump, resemble a fox's tail but are short-lived.
+(LATIN: VULPINOIDEA) This native sedge, which grows narrow grass-like leaf blades grow in 2-3 feet in height.
+The seed heads, which spray out attractively from the center of the clump, resemble a fox's tail but are short-lived.
 Full sun to part shade.
 Zone 3-7